 The signature of the individual and the date.
 If the authorization is signed by an authorized representative, a description of the authorized representative's authority to act.

 Dominion will tell each individual and their authorized representative about the individual's confidentiality rights.
 This will include how information can be disclosed and how others might get information about the individual without their authorization.
+If a disclosure is not required by law, Dominion will consider any objections from the individual or their authorized representative in deciding to disclose information.

+Dominion will prevent unauthorized disclosures of information from services records and will maintain and disclose information securely.

 In the case of a minor, the authorization of the custodial parent or other person authorized to consent to the minor's treatment under § 54.1-2969 is required, except as provided below: